Virtua Cop 2: Plot

 Michael "Rage" Hardy and James "Smarty" Cools shut down the E.V.I.L Inc. criminal empire.
 Three of its leaders, King, Boss, and Kong are all in the maximum security federal pen.
 The final, fourth member of the E.V.I.L Inc. gang, international terrorist Joe Fang is believed to have been killed in a helicopter crash, though his body was never found.
 After the downfall of E.V.I.L Inc., a comprehensive investigation of their black market and gun-running activities was launched in the Virtua City bank.
 Meanwhile, the Virtua City Police Special Investigations Unit got a new member in the shape of Janet Marshall, an expert in criminal psychology profiling.

 The vice-president of the Virtua City Bank is killed in shady circumstances that are only officially termed accidental.
 And the swollen accounts of the now-defunct E.V.I.L Syndicate, which he had been suspected of laundering, are emptied overnight.
 The missing funds amount to more than the GNP of most small countries.

 Meanwhile, on the other side of town, there is a daring daylight raid on the biggest jewelers in the state.
+The mayor is held hostage at a ship.
 And at the site of the new subway construction, there's been an unusual amount of unexplained activity involving some very suspicious-looking material.

+After solving all three cases and foiling Joe Fang's plan the players have a final shootdown with Joe Fang attacking the player while on a jet pack.
+The player ultimately defeats him to end his reign of terror and end the game.

 Development

 When questioned about Sega AM2's plans for Virtua Cop 2 in a February 1995 interview, AM2 manager Fumio Kurokawa stated "We're not sure if there will be [a] VC2.
 However, since the original VC did well at the arcades, we are certainly thinking about something to follow up."

 The Saturn version was demonstrated at the May 1996 Electronic Entertainment Expo, at which point only the first level was in a playable state.
 Development was slowed because AM2's resources were prioritized for the Saturn versions of Fighting Vipers and Virtua Fighter Kids.

-The game was later bundled with Virtua Cop in Japan and Europe on the PlayStation 2 as Virtua Cop: Elite Edition (Virtua Cop Rebirth in Japan) on August 25 and November 29, 2002 respectively.
+Virtua Cop 2 was re-released in 2001 as part of the Sega Smash Pack: Volume 1 compilation for Dreamcast.
+The game was later bundled with Virtua Cop in Japan and Europe on the PlayStation 2 as Virtua Cop: Elite Edition (Virtua Cop Rebirth in Japan) on August 25 and November 29, 2002, respectively.